-The unparalleled spike in opiate abuse and related overdoses in recent years has demanded unprecedented response.
+The unparalleled spike in opiate abuse and related overdoses in recent years has demanded an unprecedented response.
 And while increased attention and concern have been seen in the form of everything from documentaries to demonstrations, the issue is finally being met with aggressive and concerted action.

-But with much of the effort – and current legislation – focused on crisis response, it is also raising significant, renewed concerns about the limitations of Medication Assisted Treatment (MAT) as it relates to long-term addiction recovery.
+But with much of the effort – and current legislation – focused on crisis response, it is also raising significant, renewed concerns about the limitations of Medication-Assisted Treatment (MAT) as it relates to long-term addiction recovery.

 Extraordinary circumstances sometimes do call for exceptional measures.
 The unmatched rise in opiate use across the country has rightly been deemed an “epidemic” and has been chronicled in a previous blog of ours, Opiate Overdose Occurring at Lower Doses.